 Protz v.
 Workers’ Compensation Appeal Board (Derry Area School District) (2017) – The Pennsylvania Supreme Court ruled that the Pennsylvania Workers’ Compensation Act’s Impairment Rating examination violated the Pennsylvania Constitution. by declaring this provision unconstitutional, the Supreme court invalidated the arbitrary 500-week limit on wage losses that reduced the rights of the overwhelming majority of injured Workers.
 Daniel J. Siegel authored the friend of the court brief on behalf of the Pennsylvania Association for Justice.

 Erie Insurance v.
-Bristol (2016) – The Pennsylvania Supreme extended the deadline (statute of limitations) for filing claims by underinsured motorists.
-Before this decision, the deadline for filing these claims was dramatically and arbitrarily limited.
-Watch Daniel J. Siegel’s oral argument before the Pennsylvania Supreme Court.
+Bristol (2016) – The Pennsylvania Supreme Court extended the deadline (statute of limitations) for filing Claims by underinsured motorists.
+Before this decision, the deadline for filing these Claims was dramatically and arbitrarily limited.
+Watch Daniel J. Siegel’s oral argument before the Pennsylvania Supreme court.

 Verizon Pennsylvania Inc. v.
 Workers’ Compensation Appeal Board (Ketterer) (2014) – The Pennsylvania Commonwealth Court ruled that a physician must have an active clinical practice, i.e., the physician must provide preventive care and the evaluation, treatment and management of medical conditions, at least 20 hours per week, in order to be qualified to perform Impairment Rating Evaluations under Section 306(a.2)(1) of the Workers’ Compensation Act, 77 P.S. § 551.2(1).